-Another problem with the conversion of cryptocurrencies into euros is that the smallest unit that can be represented in accounting is 0.01 euros.
+Another problem with the conversion of cryptocurrencies into euros is that the smallest unit that can be represented in accounting is EUR 0.01.
 However, cryptocurrencies can be traded in much smaller units.
 This concerns particularly the stock exchange and network fees, which result from almost every transaction.
 These must also be documented in the accounting records.

 All this becomes even more complicated by the fact that many stock exchanges and especially the internal transfer of cryptocurrencies do not issue a receipt for the transaction.
-However, the principle "no posting without voucher" applies, which means that companies have to create their own vouchers.
+However, for tax purposes, the principle "no posting without receipt" applies, which means that companies have to create their own receipts.

 Companies that wish to use the blockchain to raise capital through an ICO must also think about correct accounting from the outset.
 In addition, not only the self-created cryptocurrency has to be displayed.
 Depending on the ICO's structure, the money or cryptocurrencies received for this purpose must also be recorded correctly as revenue or as equity or debt capital.

 The balancing of cryptocurrencies with the on-board resources of standardized accounting software is not feasible.
-It requires the right expertise in order to carry out accounting in accordance with the law and to avoid problems with the tax office later.
-Our crypto team at WINHELLER will be happy to assist you.
+It requires the right expertise of a crypto accountant in order to carry out accounting in accordance with the law and to avoid problems with the tax office later.
+Our crypto accounting team at WINHELLER will be happy to assist you.

 Do you have questions about our services or would you like to arrange a personal consultation?
 We look forward to hearing from you!
 Please fill in the following information.